cyberlogit/wordpress/README.md

-# wordpress
+# Learn to build and manage a website with WordPress
-Learning resources.
 An open source project: Build and manage a website with WordPress.